joee-98/Spotify_Analysis/notebooks/README.md

 ---

 Next Step
-The cleaned dataset is used for SQL analysis to derive business insights.
+The cleaned dataset is used for SQL analysis to explore music trends, popularity, genres, artists, and audio features.